ianrose/resources/README.md

 ## Hosting

 - [Stout](https://github.com/EagerIO/Stout): It takes a website and uploads it to S3 in a more reliable way than other tools.
+- [Netlify](https://www.netlify.com/): CDN, Continuous deployment, 1 click HTTPS, and all the services you need.

 ## Lists